100percentBAKA/flask-basics/README.md

 python main.py
 ```

-### the flask app will be up and running in the port 5000
+### the flask app will be up and running on the port 5000